Cyril-CRGB/Portfolio3_Python_Essentials/README.md

 ### Media

-- no images were used for this project
+- no images were used for this project, appart from the readme file

 ## Deployment